CarolinaFledgling/CarolinaFledgling/README.md

 - ⚡ Fun fact: I'm a big fan of “Harry Potter” ✨

+- 🤓 I learn from my mistakes and never stop learning

 - 🤙 In my free time: I enjoy playing sports ⚽, Nintendo games 🎮 and traveling 🗺️

 Thanks for visiting!

-and Learn from your mistakes and Never stop learning 🤓

 ## 🔗 Links